51: 11/2004

 things, for example, predicting the response rate to promotions - the

+higher the score, the higher the response rate.
 So adding Frequency to Recency does in fact make a Recency model

 even more powerful than Recency alone.
 However, the reverse is